MakeSchool-Tutorials/Environment-Setup/P02-Terminal-Setup/content.md

 # Run Make School's Bash Setup Script

 What about bash color coding?
 We've got ya covered!
 Make School has our own custom script to help you set up your terminal settings.
-For a full walkthrough of how to run the script, watch [this video](https://www.youtube.com/watch?v=35A1mDFRrBY).
+It should take less than 30 seconds!
+However, for a full walkthrough of how to run the script, watch [this video](https://www.youtube.com/watch?v=35A1mDFRrBY).

 > [action]
 >